ente-io/ente/docs/docs/photos/features/hide.md

 memories sections.

--   Hidden photos and albums will be removed from home timelines, memories, albums tab, search results, and any other visable place in the app.
+-   Hidden photos and albums will be removed from home timelines, memories, albums tab, search results, and any other visible place in the app.

 -   Hidden photos will be removed from all regular albums.
 If you want to unhide again you will have to specify the album to move it to.